-The company began offering savings options as American Express Federal Savings Bank (FSB) in late 2008.
+The company began offering savings options in late 2008.
 American Express offers two products: online savings accounts and certificates of deposit.
 While it’s not the most robust product offering, American Express counters that with its above average bank savings rates.

 American Express Personal Savings Summary

 American Express provides consumers with two options for savings: high yield savings accounts or CDs.
 It’s up to you whether you’d like to open one account or both.
 For those looking for easier access to stashed money, a savings account is a good option.
 For those who’d like to earn a little more interest on money they don’t need to touch for a while, CDs may be the better choice.